Easy Vegetable Frittata (Delicious and High Protein)

 Here’s a quick macro overview:

-Thanks to the eggs and cheese this recipe really gets 30g of protein on just 380kcal.
+Thanks to the eggs and cheese this recipe really gets 30g of protein on just 380kcal (for more protein packed egg dishes, check out these egg recipes for brunch and lunch).
 That is a prime example of a vegetarian high protein dish.

-So, if you are trying to get more results out of your workouts, this easy vegetable frittata recipe is a good addition to your rotation.
+So, if you are trying to get more results out of your workouts, this easy vegetable frittata recipe is a good addition to your rotation (as are all these awesome vegetarian post-workout meals!).

 It’s also very suitable for people looking to lose weight, because recipes higher in protein help you to feel full for longer and burn more calories during the digestion process (hello Thermic Effect of Food 👋).